-Mantras and Affirmations are a single word, a sentence or a paragraph that you can repeat over and over again.
+Mantras and Affirmations take the form of a single word, a sentence, or a paragraph that you can repeat over and over again.
 This practice can be done several times during the day, or like me, just used once a day as one part of your meditation.

 “Always have the support of a cheerful and optimistic state of mind”.

-When I’ve been feeling a bit low or down about things (like Mum’s dementia), I can try and change that.
-I can think about what I’m worried about, what I’m anxious about and change those thoughts into more positive, action-orientated thoughts.
-This helps lift my spirits.
+- When I’ve been feeling a bit low or down about things (like Mum’s dementia), I want to lift my spirits.

 Meditation Practice: Visualisations

-Some people find Visualisation practice really easy to do, some people find them quite hard.
+Some people find visualisation really easy to do, some find them quite hard.
 I find them hard!
-However, I still have a go at doing them because they strengthen your ability to focus.
-The process of focusing is a combination of four things:
+However, I still have a go at doing them, because you get lots of practice at staying focused.

 Meditation Practice: Using your senses

-This is where you’re using one of your senses.
-For example:
+This is where you’re using one of your senses like vision, hearing, touch, etc. For example:

-Looking at an object like a leaf or a stone.
+- Looking at an object like a leaf, a flower, or a stone.

-Listening to sound, like the sound of the rain or wind, to a clock, to some music or chanting.
+- Listening to the sound of rain or wind, to a clock, to some music or chanting.

-These techniques are really good practices to build your meditation skills as they give your mind something tangible to focus on.
-That makes it easier to stay focused and notice when your mind is wandering and bring it back.
+These techniques are really good to build your meditation skills as they give your mind something tangible to focus on.
+That makes it easier to concentrate, notice when your mind is wandering and bring it back.

 If your practice is becoming stale and needs a refresh, sensory meditations are perfect, especially if you move outdoors.
 They’re also brilliant for beginners as a powerful way of changing your mind from its usual ‘busy thinking’ ways of being to being temporarily stopped in its tracks.
 This feels sooo good and is deeply relaxing as well.
 Come to think of it, I recommend this practice for when you’re feeling fed up or tired too.